iamcz3k/laczekstream-16397c62/README.md

 ## 🔐 Environment Variables

-If the project uses Supabase or external APIs, create a `.env` file in the root directory:
+Create a `.env` file in the root directory:

 ```env
 VITE_SUPABASE_URL=your_supabase_url
 VITE_SUPABASE_ANON_KEY=your_supabase_anon_key
 ```

-> ⚠️ Never expose private keys such as service role keys in frontend code.
+⚠️ Never expose sensitive service keys in frontend code.

 ---

-## 🧠 Architecture Notes
+## 🧠 Design Philosophy

-The platform is designed as a modular streaming interface:
+LaCzek Stream is built around the idea of **media convergence**—bringing different entertainment formats into a single interface.

-- Each content category is separated into its own module/page
+Instead of building a traditional streaming service, the system acts as:
-- Data is fetched dynamically from external sources/APIs
+- A content aggregator
-- UI is built for fast navigation and low latency browsing
+- A unified media dashboard
-- Mobile-first responsive layout ensures cross-device usability
+- A lightweight streaming interface

 ---

 ## ⚠️ Disclaimer

-LaCzek Stream is a media aggregation interface that may rely on third-party content sources.
+LaCzek Stream does not host or store copyrighted media files on its own servers.

-The developer does not host or store any media files on internal servers unless explicitly stated.
+The platform may integrate third-party sources and publicly available streams.

-Users are responsible for how they access and use external content sources.
+Users are responsible for how they access and use external content.

-This project is intended for educational and personal use only.
+This project is intended for **educational and development purposes only**.

 ---